-Global warming and trade globalization have a decisive impact on the geographical distribution of insects.
-There is an explosion in the establishment of non-indigenous insects worldwide, with the expansion of commercial networks.
+Global warming and globalization of trade have a decisive impact on the geographical distribution of insects.
+There is an exponential increase in the establishment of non-indigenous insects worldwide, along with the development of commercial networks.
 At the same time, global warming is promoting the expansion of many insect species northward and to higher altitudes.
 These two factors combined explain the multiple insect invasions observed in recent years.

-1. An explosion of the establishment of exotic insects in Europe
+1. An explosion of the establishment of non-native insects in Europe

 A species is considered as invasive when (a) it is introduced outside its continent of origin, (b) it establishes itself (reproduces successfully) there, then (c) spreads beyond the area of introduction, causing (d) nuisances (economic, health, social) and destabilizing local ecosystems.

-This acceleration is due in large part (>90%) to accidental introductions related to human activities, and mainly to the explosion in worldwide trade in ornamental plants, which results in the transport of plant-associated species .
+This acceleration is due in large part (>90%) to accidental introductions related to human activities, and and mainly to the exponential increase in worldwide trade in ornamental plants, which results in the transport of plant-associated species .
 However, other species travel in containers or with goods that have no particular biological significance for them, such as the tiger mosquito or the Asian hornet (Figure 2).

-Currently, the arrival of exotic insect species is continuing at a steady pace .
+Currently, the arrival of non-native insect species is continuing at a steady pace .
 In addition, the opening of new markets or outlets and the nature of the imported products significantly expand the source areas of the insects transported.
-Thus, Asia is now the dominant source of invasive insect species (>30%) in Europe at the expense of North America, once the majority (Figure 3).
+Thus, Asia recently became the dominant source of invasive insect species (>30%) in Europe at the expense of North America, once the majority (Figure 3).

 Nowadays, species qualified as “emergent” (because they have never previously been introduced in a continent other than the one of origin ) have become predominant.
 This is the case, for example, of the Asian hornet detected in France in 2004.

-2. Alien species are spreading faster and faster across Europe
+2. Non-native species are spreading faster and faster across Europe

-Thus, the western conifer North American seed bug, Leptoglossus occidentalis (Figure 4), originating from North America, was first observed in 1999 in north-eastern Italy .
+Thus, the western conifer seed bug, Leptoglossus occidentalis (Figure 4), a native from North America, was first observed in 1999 in north-eastern Italy .
 In 2018, it is present from Portugal to Russia and from North Africa to Scandinavia, as well as in the Middle East, Asia and South America.

 Insects of Asian origin have spread even more rapidly, colonizing most of Europe in less than 10 years: